-At first they were relieved to have a name for the condition bringing so much distress to their family, yet as time went on it became apparent that none of the interventions they could source were able to relieve Mark’s symptoms with any success.
+At first, they were relieved to have a name for the condition bringing so much distress to their family, yet as time went on it became apparent that none of the interventions they could source was able to relieve Mark’s symptoms with any success.

 Mark existed in a disconnected state of apathy, lacking either the emotion or the energy to engage in life.

 Instead, he drifted on in a disorientated, dream-like haze where experiencing any enjoyment was rapidly slipping out of reach and any progress in life was repeatedly thwarted by seemingly endless darkness.

 “He would just look through you, wouldn’t react to anything going on around him but when he was out of it he’d ask questions.
 It was an existence.” – Pauline Willis (Mother)

 In between these almost catatonic episodes, Mark attempted to live healthily, eating well, exercising, studying personal development and positive psychology, investigating a host of therapies in a continuous search for ways to reduce the symptoms and improve his health and mindset.

 Severe anxiety and the psychological impact of living with the condition persisted, yet he was determined to discover a way to feel happier, find peace of mind and an effective pathway to recovery.